 Porro Prism vs Roof Prism Binoculars, Which is Better?

 It is difficult to say whether Porro prism or Roof prism binoculars are better.
-Of both types, there are good and not-so-good instruments.
+Of both types, there are good and not so good instruments.
 When you buy either from a reputable manufacturer both will perform well.
 However, if the price tag reads the same, then it is likely that the Porro prism binoculars are the better choice.

 If price matters, then Porro prism binoculars should be your choice.
-If money is no issue and you are after sleek, water, and weatherproof premium binoculars, then Roof prism binoculars are what you like.
+If money is no issue and you are after sleek, water and weatherproof premium binoculars, then Roof prism binoculars are what you like.